Ekeino to kalokairi: Reception

 Phileleftheros News mentions that while the acting of the protagonists may not be the finest of their careers, the film is assisted by the photography and the soundtrack, featuring the hit song "San Me Koitas" (When You Look At Me) which has been described as "one of the most beautiful erotic songs of all time".

 Athinorama comments that with the exception of Giannis Spanos's classic soundtrack, the film is a "bad copy of Love Story" which is "laughable in the ineffective way it presents its female star in her perfect make up in the 1970s kitsch lifestyle".

-Lifo magazine remarks that the film was one of the greatest film successes of Elena Nathanael and the music of its soundtrack "haunted all the teenage parties of the 1970s".
+LiFO remarks that the film was one of the greatest film successes of Elena Nathanael and the music of its soundtrack "haunted all the teenage parties of the 1970s".

 Finos Films states that Nathanael's performance in the film is considered to be her best.

 To Ethnos notes that the film was one of the greatest successes of Nathanael, along with Operation Apollo.
 The film caused Lakis Komninos's career as an actor to "take off".

 To Vima notes the "tragic irony" of Nathanael's role in the film, while later dying of cancer in real life.

 Release

 The film premiered in Greece on 23 September 1971.
-During its release in the years 1971-1972 in Greece, the film sold 158,315 tickets which gave it 32nd place among 90 films.
+During its release in the years 1971–1972 in Greece, the film sold 158,315 tickets which gave it 32nd place among 90 films.